-You’re not going to believe how delicious a healthy, Vegetarian Enchilada Casserole can be until you’ve tried it!
+You’re not going to believe how delicious a healthy, vegetarian Mexican Quinoa Enchilada Casserole can be until you’ve tried it!

 How do you make a vegetable casserole that tastes good?

-Could you add chicken to this enchilada casserole?
+Could you add chicken or beef to this enchilada casserole?

-The funny thing is I actually intended to include chicken in this recipe.
-However, when I got home, I found our rotisserie chicken had been turned into a soup by the mister.
+The funny thing is I actually intended to include chicken in this recipe the very first time I made it.
+However, when I got home, I found our rotisserie chicken had been turned into a soup by the hubs.
 Fine!
 I’m not complaining.
 I love that I’m not the only one who cooks around here, ya know what I’m sayin?

 So I had to get a little creative a take this casserole in a vegetarian direction.
 And it was on of those happy accidents.